BGR / BGRi West Lafayette - Final Details

 Are Meals Included?

-If you misplace your wristband, you will have to pay $30 to replace it since it's your ticket to food.
+If you misplace your wristband, you will be charged an additional $30 to replace it, since this is your ticket for meals and events throughout the program.
 This will be charged to your student account after BGR concludes.

 What If I Have Food Allergies?